Blogs

 A: Industry-specific codes of conduct outline acceptable and unacceptable behaviours, providing clear expectations for workplace behaviour.
 They play a vital role in setting standards for respectful and inclusive workplaces, thus aiding in harassment prevention.

-Q: What steps can organizations take to create a culture that focuses on preventing workplace harassment?
+Q: What steps can organisations take to create a culture that focuses on preventing workplace harassment?

 Q: How can leadership contribute to fostering a positive and inclusive work environment?

-A: Leadership can set the tone by modelling respectful behaviour, supporting anti-discrimination policies, investing in diversity and inclusion initiatives, and promptly addressing any issues of harassment or discrimination.
+A: Leadership sets the tone by exemplifying respectful behaviour, backing anti-discrimination policies, investing in diversity initiatives, and quickly addressing harassment or discrimination issues.

 Q: What resources and training programs are available for raising awareness about workplace harassment?